Company Disclosure

 Item 13 – Review of Accounts

+Our IARs review client accounts on at least an annual basis and, generally, on a quarterly basis.
 FFA and/or its IARs conduct account reviews on an other-than-periodic basis upon the occurrence of a triggering event, such as a change in client investment objectives and/or financial situation, a market correction or material market event or otherwise by client request.
 Additionally, you are encouraged to review financial planning issues (to the extent applicable), investment objectives and account performance with your IAR on at least an annual basis.
 These annual or other-than-periodic reviews are conducted in person, by phone or via video conference (e.g., via Zoom).

 Clients are provided written transaction confirmations and accounts statements directly from the custodian.
 Please Note: Each client is responsible for promptly notifying FFA of any change in financial situation or investment objectives.